1. Slovakia : NGOs ARE OVERCOMING APATHETIC MOOD

 communist court of law, but charges were always dropped.

-In independent Croatia, Feral Tribune began its life as an
+In independent Croatia, Feral Tribune began its

 independent newspaper in 1993.
 Besides its famous satirical part,